Karn/notify/docs/advanced.md

         add(Action(
                 // The icon corresponding to the action.
                 R.drawable.ic_app_icon,
-                // The text corresponding to the action -- this is what shows .
+                // The text corresponding to the action -- this is what shows below the
+                // notification.
                 "Clear",
-                // Swap this PendingIntent for whatever Intent is to be processed when the action is clicked.
+                // Swap this PendingIntent for whatever Intent is to be processed when the action
+                // is clicked.
                 PendingIntent.getService(context,
                         0,
                         Intent(context, MyNotificationService::class.java)